Aspose/apireference.aspose.com/content/sites/aspose/slides/english/cpp/aspose.slides/pathfillmodetype/_index.md

 ---
 title: PathFillModeType
 second_title: Aspose.Slides for C++ API Reference
-description: Specifies the manner in which a path should be filled.
+description: Specifies the manner in which a path should be filled
 type: docs
 weight: 6085
 url: /cpp/aspose.slides/pathfillmodetype/